CODE OF CONDUCT

 Unless you obtain the intellectual property owner’s specific prior consent, you may not copy, distribute, display, perform, or modify third-party copyrighted or trade secret materials, or conduct peer-to-peer or other file sharing of copyrighted materials.
 A work may be protected by a copyright even if there is no notice on the work.

-You are prohibited from disclosing to the Company or using during your employment any proprietary and confidential information you obtained from a prior employer.
-If you have any questions concerning the proper use of intellectual property, contact the Vice-President, Intellectual Property.
+You are prohibited from disclosing to Adaptive or using during your employment any proprietary and confidential information you obtained from a prior employer.
+If you have any questions concerning the proper use of intellectual property, contact the General Counsel.

 We keep confidential and proprietary information about Adaptive, its intellectual property, business, products and services, as well as our vendors, customers and employees, and all those who do business with us, confidential.
 You are expected to maintain it safe from inappropriate access, use or disclosure.
 We comply with applicable national, state, local and municipal privacy, data protection and security laws.